microsoft/Analysis-Services/BestPracticeRules/README.md

 * The following rules require running an additional script before running the Best Practice Analyzer

-  * Avoid bi-directional relationships against high-cardinality columns*
+  * Avoid bi-directional relationships against high-cardinality columns *
-  * Large tables should be partitioned*
+  * Large tables should be partitioned *
-  * Reduce usage of long-length columns with high cardinality**
+  * Reduce usage of long-length columns with high cardinality *^
-  * Split date and time***
+  * Split date and time ***

   *These rules use [Vertipaq Analyzer](https://www.sqlbi.com/tools/vertipaq-analyzer/) data.
 There are 2 methods to load this data into Tabular Editor: